harness/developer-hub/docs/software-engineering-insights/sei-profiles/trellis-profile.md

 The Impact of an engineer's work is defined and measured by two key metrics: **High Impact Bugs Worked On Per Month** and **High Impact Stories Worked On Per Month**.
 High Impact refers to the classification of bug or story tickets, based on their perceived significance or priority.
 This classification can vary depending on your configuration in the **Issue Management Platform**.

-* **High-Impact Bugs Worked On Per Month**: This metric tracks the number of resolved, high-impact bug tickets that an engineer was assigned to within the selected time frame.&#x20;
+* **High-Impact Bugs Worked On Per Month**: This metric tracks the number of resolved, high-impact bug tickets that an engineer was assigned to within the selected time frame.
-  * The metric value in the Trellis report is normalized to show the average number of resolved, high-impact bug tickets per month.&#x20;
+  * The metric value in the Trellis report is normalized to show the average number of resolved, high-impact bug tickets per month.
-  * If more than one developer worked on the same ticket, developers are credited proportionately.&#x20;
+  * If more than one developer worked on the same ticket, developers are credited proportionately.
-* **High-Impact Stories Worked On Per Month**: This measure represents the number of resolved, high-impact story tickets that the developer was assigned to within the selected time frame.&#x20;
+* **High-Impact Stories Worked On Per Month**: This measure represents the number of resolved, high-impact story tickets that the developer was assigned to within the selected time frame.
-  * The metric value in the report is normalized to show the average number of resolved, high-impact story tickets per month.&#x20;
+  * The metric value in the report is normalized to show the average number of resolved, high-impact story tickets per month.
   * If more than one developer worked on the same ticket, developers are credited proportionately.